jtippett/jjfs/README.md

 ```

 ### Conflicts
-If you edit the same file in multiple mounts simultaneously, jj will create conflict markers:
+When you edit the same file in multiple mounts simultaneously, jj creates conflict markers:
 ```
 <<<<<<< Conflict 1 of 1
 %%%%%%% Changes from abc123